dfsantamaria/POC4COMMERCE/README.md

       buildBody()

- return the final body of the query applying possibly the defined substitutions, without the header containing the prefix definitions.
+ returns the final body of the query possibly applying the defined substitutions, without the header containing the prefix definitions.
 Use the method

          self.getParameters()